 - That God is a trinity–the Father, the Son, and the Holy Spirit—one God in three persons equal in power and glory from eternity.

-- That God created human beings, male and female, in His own image and endowed them with dignity and worth, rendering human life sacred in all its diversity and dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.
+- That God created human beings, male and female, in His own image, endowing them with dignity and worth, rendering human life sacred in all its diversity and dimensions, including pre-born babies, the aged, the physically or mentally challenged, and every other stage or condition from conception through natural death.

 - That death is the consequence of humanity’s rebellion against God’s good rule, of which all people are guilty and subject to God’s judgment.